 It’s a common question among business owners and employees.
 Maybe you’re just starting out and wondering how to accept credit cards, or maybe you’ve done a little research but are confused by all the information out there.

-Here’s the short answer: yes, PCI compliance is mandatory.
+Here’s the short answer: yes, PCI compliance is mandatory but not legally required.

 Let’s get into why.